-Option 1.2 and 2.2: Depth and alpha as signalled as new colour primaries
+Depth and alpha signalled as new colour primaries

 Description

 In this option, the depth map and alpha maps are considered as a type of colour primaries and signalled via the VUI.
 The reconstruction of the maps based on the luma and chroma components is determined by the matrix coefficients parameter.
 This has the benefit of leveraging the existing handling of the VUI at the system level to carry over the information.